 For various reasons, cases involving CRPS / RSD are sometimes fought “tooth and nail” by the insurance companies and workers’ compensation carriers.
 When that happens, you need an attorney willing to file suit and understand Complex Regional Pain Syndrome and its impact on your life.

-The personal injury and workers’ compensation attorneys at Maginnis Law can help you with your case, whether it involves a lawsuit against a negligent third party or a workers’ compensation claim involving Complex Regional Pain Syndrome / Reflex Sympathetic Syndrome.
+The personal injury and workers’ compensation attorneys at Maginnis Howard can help you with your case, whether it involves a lawsuit against a negligent third party or a workers’ compensation claim involving Complex Regional Pain Syndrome / Reflex Sympathetic Syndrome.
 Our firm offers free consultations.
 Like most personal injury firms, we offer our clients contingency fee arrangements, meaning you pay no attorneys’ fees unless and until we resolve your case.

 To discuss your injuries and claim, visit our contact page to send a confidential message to our intake team.
 We have three conveniently located office across the state in Raleigh, Charlotte, and Fayetteville.
 For more information on each branch, visit the “Locations” tab in the navigation menu.